 Tonia and her crew are master jewelry organizers as well.
 They took the beautiful jewelry trunk (similar) Scott gave me one year and organized it so efficiently!
 I had no idea what some of these inserts were for.
 Now, I can find everything so easily.

 You know I love a good bracelet and the bowls I was using weren’t cutting it.
 I’m an “out-of-sight-out-of-mind” person but I still couldn’t see them well enough to really wear them all.
-This three-tiered stand is perfect and holds them all.
+This three-tiered stand (similar one here) is perfect and holds them all.

 Be sure to read Tonia’s 10 Tips to Organize Your Closet Like a Pro to get more great ideas and insight!